Meats and Sausages

 Vegetarian Sausages

 Vegetarian sausages are much healthier as they don’t contain animal fat or cholesterol.
 The amount of salt, oil and calories can be adjusted using the same rules that apply for making other sausages.
 The hardest problem to solve is to duplicate the flavor of meat.
 The fact should be accepted that a sausage that is made without meat has a different flavor and cannot compete with a traditionally made meat product.
-However, it does have its own character and it does not need to imitate or compete with meat sausages.
+However, it does have its individual character and it does not need to imitate or compete with meat sausages.

 What is a Vegetarian Sausage?

-Well by traditional definition a sausage was meat that was stuffed into a casing.
-When the first sausages were made we probably did not know how to grow crops or make products like tofu, so the sausages were made with meat.
-The manufacture of food products in the past was based not on the quality or flavor of the product, but by the necessity of the survival - if it lasted longer than a few days it was a good food.
-Does a bear worry about the flavor of the product he consumes?
-He worries about the amount of food he needs to store in order to survive the winter.
-As meat and especially fat rank on top of food products rich in calories, it is not surprising that eating berries, grains or other non-animal products was not the priority.
 A pound of fat supplies 4,077 calories which is enough to sustain body functions for 2 days.
-No other food is even close in caloric value so it is not surprising that meat and fat were held in such a high esteem.
-In time as we started to cultivate grains new products appeared such as bread and porridge.
-Grains like barley, buckwheat or rice were added to meat to extend its value.
-The choice of a filler material was not dictated by its flavor, but by its availability in a local area.
-The food shortages and famine, especially after the first and the second world wars contributed to the development of sausages which in addition to meat also contained fillers such as potatoes, dry rolls, bread crumbs, rice, potato and semolina flours, corn meal, and barley and buckwheat grains.
+No other food comes close in caloric value, so it is not surprising that meat and fat were held in such high esteem.
+In time, as we started to cultivate grains, new products appeared, such as bread and porridge.
+The choice of a filler material was not dictated by its flavor but by its availability in a local area.
+The food shortages and famine, especially after the First and the Second World Wars, contributed to the development of sausages which broke the old tradition of using meat only.
+Now, in addition to meat, the sausages also contained fillers such as potatoes, dry rolls, bread crumbs, rice, flour, corn meal, and barley and buckwheat grains.

 Most commercially produced vegetarian sausages are of emulsified type, eg. veggie hot dogs.
 It is much easier to place everything into a food processor and then stuff the resulting paste into a casing.
 They look like meat hot dogs, unfortunately they don't taste like them.
-Vegetarian sausages which are not emulsified in a food processor are harder to make.
+Vegetarian sausages that are not emulsified in a food processor are harder to make.
 The difficulty lies in controlling texture, it is much harder to produce a vegetarian sausage that contains rice, barley or oats and to bind those materials with spices in such a way that they will not crumble when the sausage is thinly sliced.
-Unlike traditional home-made meat sausages, the casing is not made of animal intestine but of synthetic ingredients.
+Unlike traditional homemade meat sausages, the casing is not made of animal intestines but of synthetic ingredients.

 The main difficulty with making vegetarian sausages is the texture.
 As they do not contain meat protein or solid fat, new procedures must be introduced to bypass the established ways of making sausages.
 The following information is of crucial importance as it will enable you to understand how the texture in meat sausages is formed and what can be done to improve the texture of vegetarian sausages.

-Fat - any sausage, whether made with meat or not needs some fat.
+Fat - any sausage, whether made with meat or not, needs some fat.
 The fat carries the flavor and provides a pleasant slippery sensation known as "mouthfeel" to our tongue.
 The undisputed fact remains that man has evolved as a carnivorous creature which can be attributed to many factors:

-- a slaughtered animal satisfied the tribe's needs for many days.
+- A slaughtered animal satisfied the tribe's needs for many days.

-By eating meat, fish, birds and eggs our palate has grown accustomed to the sensation of fat which is not easy to duplicate.
-Only in recent years the latest discoveries have opened a path for making low fat products that have an acceptable taste and flavor.
-Anything containing fat provides a satisfying feeling-bacon, mayonnaise, cream cheese, chocolate, ice cream, butter, full milk-the list does not end.
+By eating meat, fish, birds, and eggs, our palate has grown accustomed to the sensation of fat which is not easy to duplicate.
+Only in recent years, the latest discoveries have opened a path for making low-fat products that have an acceptable taste and flavor.
+Anything containing fat provides a satisfying feeling: bacon, mayonnaise, cream cheese, chocolate, ice cream, butter, full milk-the list does not end.

-Make coffee with non-fat milk and one with full milk and you will taste the difference.
-You cannot make top quality sauce without butter.
+Make coffee with non-fat milk and one with full milk, and you will taste the difference.
+You cannot make top-quality sauce without butter.
 We are not advocating choosing a high cholesterol diet, we are simply trying to establish basic facts as they relate to making quality sausages.
 A hamburger made from very lean meat tastes like a pile of bread crumbs, but the one with 25% fat is defined as juicy.

 Fat